Nov 12, 2021

 “If you can't measure it, you can't manage it.”

-Data analytics essentially allow students to make educated and data-driven decisions in their roles.
-Numbers define whether a campaign was successful, and by what percentage.
-The key to analytics is knowing what data to collect and measure in order to improve the next campaign.
-Companies do not want to waste valuable marketing dollars based on trends or gut instincts.
-It’s all about maximizing each campaign’s effectiveness and optimize the return on investment.
+Data analytics essentially allow students to make educated and data-driven decisions to drive better business insights.
+Numbers define whether a campaign was successful and by what percentage.
+The key is knowing what data to collect and measure to improve the next campaign.
+Companies don’t want to waste valuable marketing dollars based on trends or gut instincts.
+It’s about maximizing each campaigns’ effectiveness and optimizing the return on investment.

-Analytics typically go hand-in-hand with SEM.
-These two complementary skills work together to ensure a business understands what consumers want, and how best to attract and retain their attention.
+Analytics go hand-in-hand with SEM so these skills work together to ensure a business understands what consumers want, and how to attract and retain their attention.

 Content comes in many forms – blog posts, videos, podcasts, infographics, even social media status updates.